This article will help you understand how to install a ceiling fan correctly without resorting to the intervention of an electrician.

 How to install a ceiling fan?

-Once you have chosen your ceiling fan (here is the list of the best products), you must first check that everything necessary for assembly is present in the package, especially the small parts.
+Once you have chosen the best airflow ceiling fan for your home, you must first check that everything necessary for assembly is present in the package, especially the small parts.
 After that, you must carefully read the instructions attached and perform all the steps required for assembling the various components of the fan, following the order described.

 Pay particular attention to the assembly of the blades, because an error in this phase will almost certainly lead to an imbalance in the distribution of the weight of the rotor, with a consequent increase in the vibrations, oscillations and noise of the appliance.